taborgreat/creative-ideas/plan.md

 fix removing nodes and children so it collects all values of children from global values and node being deleted, then subtracts those values from parent nodes to correct values after removing
 possibly: make it so statuses skip pass divider nodes and keep propating to children instead of stopping at divider node

+predefined brakches with extra functionality github branch, crypto wallet branch, fitness branch. can link custom .js file to show in component area and act on values people build branches or nodes to add functionality for making actions on tree, graphing data, allowing more sophisticated value trade between peer nodes,leveling systems, etc

+user schema
+id
+username passwords.
+root nodes[]

+root nodes points to different branches (trees) in db. users can have own trees, share roots with others and build togethrr, join in others trees branches at any part and collaborate or share values at any time from any node to any tree

 //done
 notes/editing notes